Srikanth (actor, born 1940): Film career

 In 1972, Srikanth played a villain in Aval, directed by A. C. Trilogchandar in which Sasi Kumar played as the protagonist and this altered his career by him choosing to play negative roles in the future.
 In Thanga Pathakkam, Srikanth was cast as Jagan, the rebellious son of S. P. Choudhry, played by Sivaji Ganesan.
 The movie was adapted from a stage-play in which Sivaji Ganesan had previously starred as S. P. Choudhry.
 In the original stage-play, Jagan kills his father.
 In Thanga Pathakkam S. P. Choudhry instead kills his son Jagan.
 His role in Thanga Pathakkam is considered among his best performances.
 The film boosted his popularity as a villain, after acclaimed acting alongside Sivaji Ganesan.

 But, at the peak of his career as the villain, Srikanth surprised critics and audience alike by returning to romantic image in the 1974 film Raja Nagam, with the song "Devam Vedhamum" gaining immense popularity.

 In the 1974 Tamil film Dikkatra Parvathi, which won the National Film Award for Best Feature Film in Tamil in 1975, Srikanth starred in the lead role.
 Jaishankar and Srikanth did many films together in the seventies as the producer-directors liked their combination.
 Together they did films including Ponuvandu, Idhayam Parakiradhu, Unnaithan Thambi, Pinju Manam and Palabishegam.
 Srikanth received the Tamil Nadu State Film Award for Best Actor for his performance in the film Karunai Ullam.

 Srikanth has performed alongside other actors including Gemini Ganesan, Jaishankar and R. Muthuraman during his career.
 He also worked with his juniors Kamal Haasan, Sivakumar and Rajinikanth after 1977, with himself as the main villain like in films Pennai Solli Kutrram Illai, Sadhurangam, Bairavi, Sattam En Kayil, Neeya, Uyaranthvangal, etc. Srikanth has worked under the directions of A. C. Thirulogachander, K. Balachander, Muktha Srinivasan, C. V. Sridhar and A. Bhimsingh.

 Srikanth was part of Jayalalithaa's film career right from her first Tamil film, Vennira Aadai in 1965 to her last Tamil film Nadhiyai Thedi Vandha Kadal in 1980.
 He played her brother in the 100th film of Jayalalithaa – Thirumangalyam.
 He played her step-son in Thanga Gopuram.
 He also played supporting roles in films with Jayalalithaa in lead roles including Jesus, Vairam, Anbu Thangai, Anbai Thedi and Kanavan Manaivi.His role in Mounam Sammadham (1989) was appreciated.

 He acted in dramas in 1970s to 1980s with Sowcar Janaki, Muthuraman, Lakshmi and later even in 1990s with next generation.
 He also starred in a weekly television series called Mangai opposite K. R. Vijaya in 1998 and later he did serial Akshaya, which was broadcast on Sun TV.

 Personal life

 He died on 12 October 2021 at the age of 81.
+His daughter name is Meera.